 After archiving, Archive Utility can leave files alone (do nothing to them), move them to the Trash, or delete them (without moving them to the Trash).
 You can also check Reveal archive in Finder to have Archive Utility show you archives when it’s finished.
 This can be useful if you create large archives that can take several minutes to create, and want a sort of notification when they’re finished.

 I prefer to leave all the settings at their defaults, with the exception of the After expanding option; I’ve set that to move archives to the Trash.
 It’s rare that you’ll need to keep an expanded archive, and this saves time, because you won’t have to manually trash them.
+(You can always recover them from the Trash if you need to keep them.)
 You may want to change other settings, especially if you need to keep your .zip archives, or want to expand them in a different location from where you access them (often the Downloads folder).